thevermeer/pg_ts_semantic_headline/problems/exact_matches.md

 needl	1	15
 ```

 Here, in may not be perfectly obvious, however the following 2 rows comprise the sought query pattern of `'needle to find'`.
 In order to we are going to calculate the relative position of a haystack lexeme in the needle pattern; to do that, we need the MIN(pos) in the needle's TSVector.
-For the sake of readability, we are going to pull the query's TSVector_to_table as a CTE in a `WITH` statement:
+For the sake of readability, we are going to pull the query's TSVECTOR_TO_TABLE as a CTE in a `WITH` statement:
 ```
-WITH query_vec AS (SELECT * FROM tsvector_to_table(to_tsvector('needle to find')))
+WITH query_vec AS (SELECT * FROM TSVECTOR_TO_TABLE(to_tsvector('needle to find')))
 SELECT query_vec.lex,
        haystack.pos AS pos_in_haystack,
        haystack.pos - (query_vec.pos - (SELECT MIN(pos) FROM query_vec)) AS range_start
 FROM query_vec
-INNER JOIN tsvector_to_table(to_tsvector('finding? difficult is the needling to find in the needles or the haystack with needles I find')) AS haystack
+INNER JOIN TSVECTOR_TO_TABLE(to_tsvector('finding? difficult is the needling to find in the needles or the haystack with needles I find')) AS haystack
 ON haystack.lex = query_vec.lex;
 ```
 Producing: